What is the Difference Between CC and BCC?

 CC: Ashley, Jimmy, Nikki, Bill, Wayne, Desmond, Kim

-Please accept my condolences for the ill fated turd that you had for breakfast.
+Please accept my condolences for the ill-fated turd that you ate for breakfast.
 I'll be mailing you 5 dollars to purchase a toothbrush and toothpaste.
-Please use these two items daily once purchased.
-You may not buy White Castle food with the money.
+Please use these two items daily.

 In this example, the sender is clearly CC'ing the other people to warn them not to go near John today, and to inform them that the sender is working on the problem.
 This really helps the workplace function more smoothly and efficiently.